 Last but certainly not least we have the bold, rich, darker red wines.
 This tier of red wines is served at the warmest temperature of them all, at around 60 to 70 degrees Fahrenheit, known as slightly cool.
 With bursting flavors, and a high tannic profile, the warmer temperature makes it easier to pick up on the wine’s intricate bouquet and palate profile than if it were cold.
 A Cabernet Sauvignon, Merlot, and Syrah are all perfect examples of rich red wines that deserve a slightly cool temperature when being consumed - but not so cold that the wine’s fullest expression is muted.

-Champagne & Sparking Wines:
+Serving Temperature for Champagne & Sparking Wines:

 Wines with effervescence such as sparkling wines and Champagne deserve their own temperature category known as ice cold, which ranges between 35 and 45 degrees Fahrenheit.
 Of course this temperature leads to refreshing bottle of bubbly goodness, but more expensive, high quality bottles can be enjoyed slightly warmer to gather all the flavors and fragrances that lie within it.